epfl-si/zeebe-db-monitor/README.md

 - `docker build . -t zeebe-snapshots-monitor`

 - Find a snapshot path and set the correct ENV
-  - or `export ZEEBE_DATA_PATH=/home/del/workspace/PhDAssess/docker/volumes/zeebe_data`
-  - or `export ZEEBE_DATA_PATH=/home/del/workspace/tmp/snapshots_for_snapshots_monitor`
+  - maybe `export ZEEBE_DATA_PATH=PhDAssess/docker/volumes/zeebe_data` ?
-- `docker-compose up`
+- then, start the apps stack : `docker-compose up`
 - then, go to
-  - 127.0.0.1:4000 for the dashboards
+  - 127.0.0.1:4000 for the grafana dashboards
-  - 127.0.0.1:9090 for the metric query
+  - 127.0.0.1:9090 for the prometheus metric query
-  - 127.0.0.1:8080/metrics for raw metrics
+  - 127.0.0.1:8080/metrics for the prometheus exporter inside the app, aka raw metrics

 ## Prometheus